CQWEO/100/README.md

 	return
 elseif workspace:FindFirstChild("PathFindPartsFolder") then
-	game.StarterGui:SetCore("SendNotification", { Title = "Warning"; Text = "If you are having issues and the bot is broken, please contact me! geodude#2619" })
+	game.StarterGui:SetCore("SendNotification", { Title = "Warning"; Text = "If you are having issues and the bot is broken, please contact me! rechedmcvn" })

 	local Sound = Instance.new("Sound")
 	Sound.Parent = game.SoundService